 If the AAA administrative fees have not been paid in full, the AAA may so inform the parties in order that one of them may advance the required payment.
 If such payments are not made or advanced, the arbitrator(s) may order the suspension or termination of the proceedings.
 If no arbitrator has been appointed, the AAA may suspend the proceedings.
-The matter shall remain in abeyance until such time as all administrative fees have been paid to the AAA or until such time as there has been an administrative dismissal in accordance with the Fee Schedule as determined by the AAA.
+The matter shall remain in abeyance until such time as all administrative fees have been paid to the AAA or until such time as there has been an administrative dismissal in accordance with Rule 38.